evcc-io/evcc/README.md

 - `connect`: Vehicle connect
 - `disconnect`: Vehicle disconnect

-And they are configured according to the scheme of following example for the charge start event:
+Configuration is done according to the scheme of following example for the `start` event:

 ```yaml
     start: # charge start event